How the gay pride movement started

 That first weekend of commemorations would eventually turn into a month-long series of events and parades, all under the banner of Pride.

-The movement’s rainbow flag wasn’t introduced until 1978, however.
+The movement’s rainbow flag wasn’t introduced until 1978.
 Before then, the pink triangle had symbolised the LGBTQ+ community.

 Artist Gilbert Baker created the first rainbow flag for a San Francisco march organised by a friend, activist Harvey Milk.
-Baker’s original version had eight stripes rather than the six on the flag today, and he explained that he intended each stripe to represent an aspect of the gay identity: “hot pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for art, indigo for harmony and violet for spirit”.
+Baker’s original version had eight stripes rather than the six on the flag today, reported The Washington Post.
+He explained that he intended each stripe to represent an aspect of the gay identity: “hot pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for art, indigo for harmony and violet for spirit”.

 What does Pride mean today?